 - A group of family members and friends convene to talk with the addict about his or her problem.

-- The meeting is usually a surprise to the addict, and this is often what evokes the emotion-laden response.
+- The meeting is usually a surprise to the addict, and this is often what evokes an emotion-laden response.

-- Why they strongly believe the addicts should immediately get treatment, and
+- Why do they strongly believe the addict should immediately get treatment?

 Top 10 Tips When Planning An Intervention